 Provenance of GD316

-It is not entirely clear how the GD316 collection came to be in the National Records of Scotland.
+I do not know how the GD316 collection was made, or how it came to be in the National Records of Scotland.
 It’s probable that an examination of all the subsections in the collection would make this clearer.
 In particular, it is likely that the letters from the Rev. William Hulbert (GD316/21: “notes concerning the documents, 1955-1964”) would contain more information on this point.
 In the meantime, it seems likely that Patrick Matthew’s daughter Euphemia (1826-1915) was involved in keeping these records.
 She is mentioned as the keeper of the Oliphant genealogy by Millar (1890), and a copy of this genealogy is also listed in GD316/10.
 She was also consulted as a source of Matthew family history by Calman (1912).
 Also, one of the scans in GD316/16 is of an envelope addressed to “Miss Matthew, Errol Park Cottage”, which is where Euphemia lived in later life.

 The link to Robert the Bruce is contained in the “Genealogie of the Lords Oliphant as it was written in the Castell of Duplin”, provided by Euphemia Matthew to Millar (1890) and also listed in GD316/10.
 Unfortunately, no dates are provided, but the genealogy notes the marriage of Sir Walter Oliphant to a daughter of “King Robert brucis”.
 Among the descendants are several called “Lawrence Lord Oliphant” or “Lawrence Master of Oliphant”, and one of these Lawrences is perhaps the “Lawrence Olyphant of Pitcaithly” who is referred to in gd316_16_7_00002_matthew_duncan_oliphant_genealogy2.jpg.
 Further proof of the Matthew connection to Robert the Bruce is apparently contained in the unpublished booklet The Matthew Ancestors written by Wulf Gerdts in collaboration with his father and grandfather in 1991.
 The booklet is mentioned in Wulf Gerdts’ unpublished Matthew Saga.